Entering cost of sales or direct costs

 To delete a cost of sales, click on Delete Cost of Sales button on cost of sale item:

-To edit a cost of sales, click on table button on cost of sales item.
+To edit a cost of sales, click on the table button on the cost of the sales item.

 Where does this entry appear in the financial statements?

 The only financial statement in which you'll see your cost of sales listed by name is the Profit and Loss:

 The cost of sales do calculate into the Balance Sheet and Cash Flow statement, but not explicitly.
 Instead, your cost of sales are used to calculate your available cash, which appears in the Assets portion of the Balance Sheet: